codenvy-legacy/cli/README.md

 Quick Start
 -----------
 You will need to have [Java version 6] (http://java.com/en/download/index.jsp) or later installed on your system.
 Download the CLI library and unzip it in a directory.
-Once downloaded, you will need to update the `JAVA_HOME` variable in the startup script to point to the root directory where Java is installed on your computer.
+The start script depends upon the `JAVA_HOME` environment variable being set and pointing to your Java installation.
 Also update `CLI_HOME` to point to the directory where the CLI is installed.
-On MacOS or Linux this is the `codenvy.sh` file.
-For windows, this is the `codenvy.bat` file.
+On MacOS or Linux this is in the `codenvy.sh` file.
+For windows, this is in the `codenvy.bat` file.

     JAVA_HOME=path_to_your_Java_installation
     CLI_HOME=path_to_your_CLI_installatoin